ornge-julius/TradeJournal-2/app/features/DASHBOARD_VIEW_COMPONENT.md

    - Create layout structure ready for charts:
      - Left column placeholder (for Cumulative Net Profit Curve chart)
      - Right column placeholder with two stacked sections (for Monthly and Daily charts)
-   - Charts will be added in subsequent work, but layout should be ready
+   - Charts will be added in subsequent work (`DASHBOARD_CHARTS_INTEGRATION.md`), but layout should be ready
    - Include trade history table below charts area

 4. **Data Flow and Calculations**